sergeynordicresults/sergeynordicresults.github.io/index.md

 <blockquote><details><summary>"Putin is a nice guy"</summary><pre>
 film "Недоверие" / Russian apartment bombings in September 1999 - Putin ordered FSB to bomb buildings of ordinary russian people to start a war with Chechnya

-https://youtu.be/ipAnwilMncI - Putin's palace.
-History of world's largest bribe
+https://youtu.be/ipAnwilMncI - "Putin's palace.
+History of world's largest bribe"

 https://youtu.be/pOhmDeih19g?t=770 - Navalny calls to his killer and killer tells HOW he was putting poison on a trousers
 </pre></details></blockquote>